 Note: In humans with autoimmune retinal diseases, the vision loss is not as sudden as in SARD.
 Treatment for human autoimmune retinal disease is geared toward reducing destruction of remaining retinal cells — remaining cells and REMAINING VISION.

-Now IF the autoimmune theory was true for SARD, destroying retinal cells prior to the vision loss, then in order for these dogs to regain vision — which some obviously do — these dogs would have to produce new retinal cells.
+Now IF the autoimmune theory was true for SARD, and retinal cells were destroyed prior to the vision loss, then in order for these dogs to regain vision — which some obviously do — these dogs would have to produce new retinal cells.

-But therein lies the problem.
-Mammals cannot regenerate retinal cells.
+Therein lies the problem.
+Mammals can not regenerate retinal cells.
 Only fish and reptiles can do this, not dogs.

-Excitotoxicity (a type of seizure activity) was proposed as a mechanism in SARD over 30 years ago.
-(Riis, 1990; Abrams and Dreyer, 1993) I have long suspected this is why some dogs also lose their sense of smell.
-Like the retina, the olfactory nerves experience some seizure activity.
+Excitotoxicity (a seizure that causes cell death) was proposed as a mechanism in SARD over 30 years ago.
+(1,2) I have long suspected this is why some dogs also lose their sense of smell, and some even their sense of hearing.
+As with the retina, olfactory and auditory nerve function seems to experience seizure activity.

 A) Retinal cells have a seizure